Daniel-Nkunga/Science-Fair/Logbook/Logbook.md

 #### October 5th 2023
 Cleaned on local Science Fair Python Environment of extra downloads.
 Created a new environment explicitly for testing Ostadabbas's code called 3DLMTesting [standing for 3D landmak testing].
 Submitted logbook report 2.

+#### October 12th 2023
+Set up conda environments on local device and makerspace desktop. eos-py was installed at the most recent version on both (1.4.0) which was not the recommended 1.0.1.
+Hopefully not an issue later.
+All programs except landmarks_detection_video.py ran without errors.
+Not all of them had an output.